Frida010/sweden-quiz/README.md

 - I confirmed that this website looks good on different screen sizes using the devtools device toolbar.

-- I confirmed thet the header, options, results and footer text are all readable and easy to understand.
+- I confirmed that the header, options, results and footer text are all readable and easy to understand.

 - I confirmed that the colors and fonts chosen are easy to read and accessible by running it through lighthouse in devtools.

 ### Bugs

 -

 ### Validator Testing

 ##### - HTML

 -

 ##### - CSS

 ##### - JAVASCRIPT

 #### Accessibility